What to do with pumpkins and pumpkin seeds

 Make a pumpkin bird feeder

-This craft works as a hanging feeder or a ground feeder.
+This craft works as a hanging feeder or you can place it on your bird table.

 - Take off the lid of your jack-o'-lantern.
 If you have a fresh pumpkin, cut the top off and scoop out the insides.
 Make sure to save the seeds - we've got ideas for using these below.